Year 11

-Year 10 is a crucial year and the start of the students' GCSE and BTEC journey.
-It is an important foundation for Year 11 and includes syllabus that is covered in their final GCSE/BTEC exams and coursework.
-It can be a very challenging and demanding transition from Key Stage 3, but the school aims to walk alongside them, offering support and guidance every step of the way.
-There are a number of GCSE information and parent evenings, focussed on helping you as a family work together with the school, to achieve great results in tracking tests and their Year 10 summer examinations.
+Year 11 is the culmination of many years of hard work for our students.
+It can be a very challenging and demanding year, but the school aims to walk alongside them, offering support and guidance every step of the way.
+There are a number of GCSE information and revision evenings, focussed on helping you as a family work together, with the school, to achieve great results in the summer.

-A successful Year 10 student will have excellent attendance and punctuality in school.
-They will manage their time effectively to ensure they are completing home learning and coursework on time and to the very best of their ability.
-They will be revising throughout the year, using the summer examinations in May to gauge their progress.
+A successful Year 11 student will have excellent attendance in school and be managing their time effectively to ensure they are completing any coursework on time and to the very best of their ability.
+They will be revising throughout the year, using the mock examinations in December to gauge their progress.
+They will be making the most of extra support being given by their subject teachers and fully participating in wider school life.

-Achievement is never easy but when students, parents and the School work together, there is a real opportunity for success.
-I feel excited and privileged to be guiding the students through this crucial time in their lives.
+Achieving great GCSE results is never easy but when students, parents and the school, work together, there is a real opportunity for success.

 Art